 The term “wedding soup” is a mistranslation of the Italian language phrase “minestra maritata (“married soup”),” which is a reference to the fact that green vegetables and meats go well together.

 It’s true that this soup is worthy of a wedding celebration, maybe that’s why I never questioned the name.
 Or maybe it’s because making it is so predictable, you know, like weddings.

 Unlike soup, the best part of weddings are the things that go wrong.
 Our nuptial day was full of mishaps: our alter flowers were never delivered, my hair stylist forgot about me and, not to be outdone, I hadn’t practiced ‘tossing’ my bouquet and instead launched it fly-ball style.
 But Keith and I have been happily married for more than 20 years and these are the things that make me smile; the things that went as planned are long forgotten.

 Enough about weddings, this soup is about marrying flavors not people.
 It’s about marrying tender greens and buttery meatballs in a savory broth.
 Like all good marriages, each element has a vital role, accentuating the whole without being overpowering.
-My version has meatballs that are a blend of beef and pork, a generous amount of broccoli rabe, tender leeks and plenty of grated Pecorino.
+My version has meatballs that are a blend of beef and pork (reminiscent of the mixture in my Albondigas Soup), a generous amount of broccoli rabe, tender leeks and plenty of grated Pecorino.

 If you search the web, you’ll find that this is a soup with many variations, like this one from my friend Mila with loads of veggies and chicken meatballs, or this one with a new-to-me tiny pasta, ‘acini di pepe’.
 So feel free to improvise, swapping in your favorite greens and/or trying different meat combinations to make it your own.